Unscripted Content

 The beauty of this show is that it has the opportunity to become a franchise and have different series in different parts of the world, as well as target wider audiences as different countries following Voodoo speak different languages.

-The most unique aspect of this pitch is that it was developed as a Tubi original program, targeting Fox’s newer streaming service.
+The most unique aspect of this pitch is that it was developed as a Tubi original program, targeting Fox’s new streaming service.

 Next